×

 When we asked expats and global nomads about the quality of medical care in Boquete, they replied:

 "Boquete offers a wide range of medical services.
 The town has several private clinics and hospitals that provide quality medical care.
 Many of these facilities are staffed by experienced and qualified doctors and nurses.
 Additionally, Boquete has a number of pharmacies that offer a variety of medications and medical supplies.
 The town also has a number of medical specialists, such as dentists, optometrists, and physical therapists, who are available to provide specialized care.
 Boquete also has a number of medical laboratories that offer diagnostic testing and other services.
-In addition, the town has a number of medical centers that provide emergency care and other medical services," wrote one expat living in Boquete.
+In addition, the town has a number of medical centers that provide emergency care and other medical services," commented one expat living in Boquete.

 About the Author